awslabs/kinesis-aggregation/node/README.md

 ## Deaggregation

 When using deaggregation, you provide a single aggregated Kinesis Record, and get back multiple Kinesis User Records.
-If a Kinesis Record that is provided is *not* a KPL encoded message, that's perfectly fine - you'll just get a single record output from the single record input.
-A Kinesis User Record which is returned from the `aws-kpl-agg` module looks like:
+If a Kinesis Record that is provided is *not* a protocol buffers encoded message, that's perfectly fine - you'll just get a single record output from the single record input.
+A Kinesis User Record which is returned from the deaggregation module looks like:

 ```
 {